-Chartered in 1919, Troop 68 is Farmington's oldest Boy Scout troop and among the oldest continuously charted troops in Connecticut and in the country.
-We are part of the Connecticut Rivers Council, Mark Twain District and our sponsoring organization is the Exchange Club of Farmington.
+Chartered in 1919, Troop 68 is Farmington's oldest Boy Scout troop and among the oldest continuously charted troops in Connecticut.
+We are part of the Connecticut Rivers Council, Charter Oak District and our sponsoring organization is the Exchange Club of Farmington.
 We are overseen by a Troop Committee consisting of parents and Scoutmasters.
 We welcome anyone interested in joining Troop 68.
 Please contact the Scoutmaster at email@example.com.

 Membership in Troop 68 is open to all boys who are 11 years old, or have completed the fifth grade or earned the Arrow of Light Award and is at least 10 years old, but is not yet 18 years old.
 See the Scout Handbook for specific joining requirements.

 Regular meetings during the school year are held on Tuesday evenings from 7:00 to 8:45 pm at St James Church at 3 Mountain Road in Farmington.
 When school is not in session for any reason, meetings are not held.
 Please check the Troop Calendar on the Website for scheduled meetings.

 Annual dues are paid in October (a change from February).
 The dues are at $ TBD per scout (subject to change), which includes camp out fees for most camping events during the year.
 Special camp outs may have higher costs (for example, to Block Island where there is a fare to take the ferry).
 The cost for summer camp for 2021 was $470.
 The troop holds a variety of fundraising events through the year to raise money for equipment and troop expenses.
 Some of the money is reserved for participating scouts for future high adventure trips, camp or other scout-related expenses.